• Home

 Fall and Halloween-themed picture books offer a fantastic opportunity to engage young readers while reinforcing important reading comprehension skills.
 In this post, 8 Amazing Fall Picture Books with Activities: Plus Freebies, I’ve put together ten fun fall themed children’s books that are perfect for teaching reading comprehension skills, along with ideas for phonics, phonemic awareness, and math activities for each book.
 These resources are a treat and sure to make your October SPOOKtacular!
 Plus, I’ve linked 2 FREE sets of graphic organizers in this post that you and your kiddos will love using with these books.

-*Please note, I am an Amazon Associate and this post may contain affiliate links.
+*I am an Amazon associate and this post may contain affiliate links where I earn a small commission at no extra cost to you.
+This helps support my blog and allows me to keep writing content and creating resources for you.
 You can read my full privacy policy and disclosure here.

 1. “The Biggest Pumpkin Ever” by Steven Kroll